 Why the covid tests?
-Because testing in other countries may be limited, or very expensive.
-On my trip to Finland, the cheapest antigen test I found was 79 euros (ouch!).
+Because testing in other countries may be limited or very expensive.
+On a recent trip to Finland, the cheapest antigen test was 79 euros (ouch!).

 4 – Modes of Communication

-Most cellular service providers from the states will work abroad, however, you may accrue roaming charges.
+Most cellular service providers from the states will work abroad; however, you may accrue roaming charges.
 The best way to find out is to call your provider.
-Alternatively, if your phone is unlocked you can obtain a foreign sim card and have a temporary number while you travel.
-This can be helpful if you are traveling in a group and wish to communicate freely without depending on WiFi access.
+Alternatively, if your phone is unlocked, you can obtain a foreign sim card and have a temporary number while you travel.
+This can be helpful if you are in a group and wish to communicate freely without depending on WiFi access.

 5 – Travel Smart With An Adapter

-Travel smart with an adaptable travel plug in. (see below).
-This universal adapter works with plug sockets in pretty much any country, plus gives you the option for multiple users with the many USB ports!
-I never travel without mine.
+Travel smart with an adaptable travel plugin. (see below).
+This universal adapter works with plug sockets in pretty much any country, plus it gives you the option for multiple users with the many USB ports!
+Never leave home without it.

 6 – An RFID Wallet

 Your information can be stolen by people scanning your passports and credit cards through your purse from afar!
-An RFID wallet protects you from the crazies, and if you pick the right one, is also a functional and smart way to carry all of your important documents.
+An RFID wallet protects your information, and if you pick the right one, is also a functional and smart way to carry all of your essential documents.